Moulin Rouge! wins big as Tony Awards return to Broadway

 The concert also featured classic duets from popular musicals Rent, Wicked, Ragtime and Hamilton, featuring a stream of Broadway A-listers.

 The Tony for best play went to The Inheritance, a reimagining of the E.M.
 Forster novel Howards End set in modern-day New York.
-The play won a total of four awards, including best director for Stephen Daldry.
+The play won four awards, including best director for Stephen Daldry.

 A Soldier's Play, a look at racism in the United States military, won the award for best revival of a play - and also scored an acting trophy for David Alan Grier, one of several first-time winners of the night.